New South Wales

 Modules

-A holiday home for a family who loves the land, this bespoke modular retreat is designed to sit quietly within its surroundings, making the most of the site’s best views and natural orientation.
+A holiday home for a family who loves the land, this bespoke modular retreat is designed to sit quietly upon the ridgeline, making the most of the site’s spectacular views of the Blue Mountains.

-At its heart, a central fireplace rises through the space, anchoring the interiors with a sense of permanence and quiet ritual.
+A subtly curved entry opens up into a sunken lounge area offering a moment to breathe and take in the view before moving into the primary living and sleeping spaces.
 Timber battens line both the façade and interior walls, softening light, blurring thresholds, and introducing a natural texture that responds to the surrounding bushland.

 Tailored to the site’s orientation, microclimate and the unique rhythms of rural living, every detail is considered, from the placement of openings to the quiet comfort of thermally efficient materials, ensuring the house feels both effortless and enduring.